astronomer/docs/astro/set-up-data-lineage.md

 ### Verify Setup

 To confirm that your setup is successful, run a dbt model in your project.
-After you run this model, open the **Lineage** tab in the Cloud UI and go to the **Runs** page.
+After you run this model, click **Lineage** in the Cloud UI and and then click **Runs** in the left menu.
 If the setup is successful, the run that you triggered appears in the table of most recent runs.

 ## OpenLineage and Great Expectations